 It’s a story of years – commitment, dedication, focus.
 It shows how broadly you see, and how deeply, whether you pay attention to detail.
 Skill requires humility, inspiration, an incessant drive to improve, never being satisfied; being sensitive to people around you, incorporating feedback, stepping past your ego.
 If one knows what to listen for, a deeper story of character is revealed in the subtleties of every human motion.

 Anyone can do a dance move poorly.
 It says nothing of how long you’ve danced, or what you care about, or who you really are.
 But a move executed flawlessly speaks volumes.
 There is no way to attain that other than through a remarkable story of personal strength and resilience.

 Sometimes, I forget why I do what I do, I forget even who I am, or how I got to where I am.
 It gets lost in the noise of everyday life, gossip, plans that don’t work out.

-Then I look at myself, and how I do what I do, and I’m reminded why I started on the path I’m on.
-I’m reminded of how low I started, and what it took to make progress.
+But my story is always with me, imprinted deeply, and no one can take it away; a tattoo on my soul.
+Doing, seeing how I do the things I do – I can remind myself: why did I start on the path I’m on.
+I can remember – how low I started, what it took to make progress.
 The struggles I went through to learn to dance, to fix my body, perfect a foreign language, move to a foreign country, master the skills I needed to succeed in my career.
-I’m reminded of how vulnerable, alone, and alive I felt – the moment I challenged myself to learn music and guitar.
+And how alone, and vulnerable, yet alive I felt – the moment I challenged myself to learn guitar, and committed to being an artist.